ar7sha/dingdone/README.md

 Get a sound notification when your long-running task finishes.

 Dingdone is a lightweight Python CLI tool that plays a sound when a command completes.
-You can use a custom sound or the default beep.
+You can use a custom sound or the default beep.loop stops after current playback finishes

 ## Features
 - Run any command and get sound when it's done